paintedbicycle/sketch-data-faker/README.md

 - When you right click on the layer and go to the same menu as above, but this time, choose the `Auto (Layer Name)` option from the menu.
 - Your layer text will be replaced with random data of whatever type you changed your layer name to
 - The rest will work the same way as manual mode above.
-- This will work fine with Symbols, including symbols that have multiple text layers inside
+- This will work fine with Symbols, including symbols that have multiple text layers inside and symbols imported from Libraries

 #### Automatic Mode Content Types